-Dr. Lynn Voss is sponsoring a free demo day for any BoulderCentre for Orthopedics & Spine patient that is interested in learning more about e-stem.
+Dr. Lynn Voss is sponsoring a free demo day for any BoulderCentre for Orthopedics & Spine patient that is interested in learning more about e-stim.

-Dr. Voss regularly recommends e-stem therapy as a drug-free, low-risk, non-invasive treatment for his patients managing pain or that require muscle activation or education.
-Dr. Voss himself uses and recommends the Zynex NexWave device, which is only available with a prescription because it incorporates all three modalities of e-stem such as IFC, NMES, and Tens.
+Dr. Voss regularly recommends e-stim therapy as a drug-free, low-risk, non-invasive treatment for his patients managing pain or that require muscle activation or education.
+Dr. Voss himself uses and recommends the Zynex NexWave device, which is only available with a prescription because it incorporates all three modalities of e-stim such as IFC, NMES, and Tens.

 Each treatment will be 30 minutes.

-Your local Zynex NexWave territory manager, Nicole Coffieldm, will conduct the treatment.
+Your local Zynex NexWave territory manager, Nicole Coffield, will conduct the treatment.
 Nicole will be available during the demo day and afterward to answer your questions about this technology.

 - Additional Details:

 - An appointment is required and is first-come, first-served.
 Slots are open to all patients of BoulderCentre for Orthopedics & Spine.
 Please call 720.309.2939 to schedule your appointment.

 - The NexWave shall not be used on patients with cardiac conditions that require a pacemaker.
 Cardiologist approval is required.